Collapsing Duality Using Vedanta Metaphors / Incarnation / Jiva‘s Svadharma (8)

 TOPICS COVERED:

-1. Reason for Incarnation (soul transmigrating to another body) explained in both Traditional and Vedantic point's of views.
+1. Reason for Incarnation (jiva transmigrating to another body).

 Suffering is defined as: Experiencing pain when (#1) I get what I don’t want, OR (#2) when I lose what I have.

-ANALOGY: Every like-dislike is compared to throwing a pebble into a tranquil and still lake.
+ANALOGY: Every like-dislike is compared to throwing a pebble into a still lake.
 One pebble (despite it’s small size) has power to generate ripples, extending for meters.
-Every ripple is felt as a disturbance or agitation; subtracting 1 point off “ananda” (your primal joy).
+Every ripple is felt as a disturbance or agitation, subtracting 1 point off your happiness.
+A still lake can clearly reflect the sun; disturbed lake can't.
+Same with the mind.
+When it's disturbed by various wants, needs, desires, ideals, likes-dislikes — it's unable to clearly reflect your nature which is one of fullness (happiness).

 4. Metaphor for understanding your personality or purpose in life:

-5. We use analogy of H2O (Brahman), Ocean (Īṣvara) and wave (Jīva) to collapse false idea (belief) of duality, and explain reason for Jīva's identification with B-M-I (Body-Mind-Intellect).
+5. We use analogy of H2O (Brahman), Ocean (Ishvara) and wave (jiva) to collapse false idea (belief) of duality, and explain reason for jiva's identification with B-M-I (Body-Mind-Intellect).

 7. We describe “Limitless Consciousness” (Self/Witness) in 5 points; ideally to be memorized because it'll help with Self-inquiry (discriminating Self [Satya] from not-Self [Mithyā])